Uncle Albert/Admiral Halsey - podcast episode cover

 Speaker 1

-Even though they were surrounded by these bombed eyedeas areas, the McCartneys weren't directly affected by the war.
-Paul's father worked at a cotton mill and his mother was a nurse.
-It was a striving working class home, but the effects of the war were still very much felt in Liverpool, a city which throughout the nineteen fifties had rationing protocols in place and was littered with bomb sites.
+Even though they were surrounded by these bombed out areas, the McCartneys weren't directly affected by the war.
+Paul's father worked at a cotton mill and as mother was a nurse.
+It was a striving working class home.
+But the effects of the war were still very much felt in Liverpool, a city which throughout the nineteen fifties had rationing protocols in place and was littered with bomb sites on Rove toward From all.

 Speaker 4

-Yeah, it kind of gone mentally, but also physically like it was in a film.
+Yeah, it had kind of gone mentally and were also physically.
+It was like I was in a film.
+You'd just see that set drift off.

 Speaker 1